 What is bariatric surgery?

-It is known as bariatric surgery in Delhi that surgical intervention to treat morbid obesity and obesity disease, understanding obesity as an excessive overweight that puts health and quality of life at risk, corresponding to having a body mass index (BMI) or relationship between weight and height, greater than forty.
+It is a surgical intervention to treat morbid obesity and obesity disease, understanding obesity as an excessive overweight that puts health and quality of life at risk, corresponding to having a body mass index (BMI) or relationship between weight and height, greater than forty.
 Obesity is a disease because it has all the properties of the disease.
 That is, it compromises the health of the organism, and decreases the years and quality of life.
+The bariatric surgery in Delhi is currently the only long-term therapeutic effective means of inducing a satisfactory weight loss and definitive and in the control, or in the resolution, the dell ‘complications obesity.

 - Restrictive: This type of procedure changes the size of the stomach to reduce food intake in large quantities, keeping the digestive system functions intact